A discrete approach to Rough Parabolic Equations: Interpretation of the equation

 \section{Interpretation of the equation}

-We first give some precisions about the setting of our study, as far as the operator $A$, the driving process $x$ and the vector field $f_i$ are concerned (Subsection \ref{subsec:assump}).
-Then we introduce a few notations and tools designed for the analysis of the equation (Subsections \ref{subsec:incre} and \ref{subsec:infinite-rough-path}), and with the help of which we can define and justify our notion of solution (Subsection \ref{subsec:notion-solu}).
-We finally state the three main results associated to this definition (Subsection \ref{subsec:main-results}), and which will be proved in the next sections.
+We first give some precisions about the setting of our study, as far as the operator $A$, the driving path $x$ and the vector field $f_i$ are concerned (Subsection \ref{subsec:assump}).
+Then we introduce the notation and the tools designed for our analysis (Subsections \ref{subsec:incre} and \ref{subsec:infinite-rough-path}), and which enable us to interpret (\ref{eq-intro}) (Subsection \ref{subsec:notion-solu}).
+We finally state the three main results of the paper (Subsection \ref{subsec:main-results}), and we discuss some possible extensions of the strategy to rougher driving paths (Subsection \ref{subsec:rougher-path}).